Fazlul-Karim-Shahed/Kenakata_Dot_Com/README.md

 # Kenakata_Dot_Com
-It is an E-commerce wesite.
+This is an E-commerce wesite.